mafintosh/dns-socket/README.md

 #### `var id = socket.query(query, port, [host], [callback])`

 Send a dns query.
 If host is emitted it defaults to localhost.
-When the remote replies the callback is called with `(err, response)` and an response is emitted as well.
+When the remote replies the callback is called with `(err, response, query)` and an response is emitted as well.
 If the query times out the callback is called with an error.

 Returns the query id